LOUIS — In their quest to find some place just like home, astronomers are

 So Diana Valencia of HarvardUniversity and her colleagues set out to develop criteria, using information only on mass and radius, that could distinguish a primarily wet superEarth from a dry, rocky one.
 (Although covered by a thin layer of water over much of its surface, Earth is considered a rocky planet by volume.)
 Determining which superEarths are oceanic or icy — like a scaled-up version of Jupiter’s moon Europa — and which are rocky could be crucial because life is more likely to gain a foothold on rocky orbs like ours, theory suggests.
 If astronomers could differentiate, they might choose to focus more of their initial studies on planets they know to be rocky.
 But making the distinction isn’t easy, Valencia noted in St. Louis at the April meeting of the American Physical Society.

 Planets of the same mass can be roughly the same size even if they have different mixtures of icy and rocky material in the core and mantle and on the surface.
 Despite this difficulty, Valencia and her colleagues say they can crudely differentiate oceanic planets from rocky superEarths — if the radius of the exoplanet is measured to an accuracy of better than 5 percent and its mass to an accuracy better than 10 percent.
-That’s because for a given mass, a completely rocky planet cannot exceed a particular radius.

 The only way it could be any larger than that maximum threshold is if at least 10 percent of the body were made of water rather than rock, and that would make the body at least partly oceanic.
 Theorist Sara Seager of MIT says she admires the work but notes that the model would have difficulty telling apart a rocky planet with even a small atmosphere from an oceanic planet, if astronomers only have information on mass and radius.
 Valencia also reported the results of another study, which indicates that bigger is better when it comes to the habitability of rocky planets.
 Her team found that rocky superEarths are more likely to undergo tectonic plate activity than lighter-weight ones.